btk/pre-require/README.md

 # Pre-require

-Pre-require is a small global script, helps you create a module of array object with required assets from the folder that you point out.
+Pre-require is a small global script that helps its users create a module of array objects with inclusion of required assets from the specified folder.

-This small trick would help you in the situations that you might need to use variables while fetching assets.
+This script would be the ideal help you in the situations where you might need to use variables while fetching assets.

 **For Example:**